kizniche/Mycodo/3.5/README.md

 Ensure the Daemon indicator at the top-left is blue, indicating the daemon is running.
 If it is not, PID regulation cannot operate.

 Additionally, relays must be properly set up before PID regulation can be achieved.
 Change the number of relays in the Settings tab and configure them.
 Change the `GPIO Pin` and `Signal ON` of each relay.
 The `GPIO Pin` is the pin on the raspberry pi (using BCM numbering, not board numbering) and the `Signal ON` is the required signal to activate the relay (close the circuit).
 If your relay activates when it receives a LOW signal (0-volt, Ground), set the `Signal ON` to 'Low', otherwise set it 'High'.

+### System Update

+If you have a fully-configured system, you may update to the latest version with the "Update Mycodo" button under the Advanced menu of the settings tab.
+A backup of the old system will be placed in the same directory the Mycodo main direcotry resides.
+For example, if this directory is /home/user/Mycodo, then the backup directory will reside at /home/user/Mycodo-backup.

+Note: Logs and the user database will be preserved, however you will most likely need to reconfigure your settings and presets (a database updater is in the works).

 ### Discrete PID Control